 Improvements to London’s Congestion Charge

 London’s Congestion Charge has been a key step towards improving public health.
-Yet, it is clear that more ambition is needed as the health of people living and working in London continues to be harmed by illegal and harmful levels of air pollution.
+Yet, it is clear that more ambition is needed, as the health of people living and working in London continues to be harmed by illegal and harmful levels of air pollution.

-As recent polling has again confirmed, the majority of Londoners want to see ambitious action to protect them from air pollution.
+As recent polling from Transport & Environment has again confirmed, the majority of Londoners want to see ambitious action to protect them from air pollution.
 They want fewer and cleaner vehicles on the road and more public space for walking, cycling and public transport.